wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 - `main` hosts the public bootstrap script at `raw/main/install`.
 The bootstrap discovers and installs the latest stable `wbs@…` tag.
 - `dev` is the integration branch for the next release.
 - Wikibase Suite release tags use the format `wbs@X.Y.Z`.
-- WBS tools image release tags use the format `wbs-tools@X.Y.Z`.
+- WBS Tools Docker Image release tags use the format `wbs-tools@X.Y.Z`.
 - New development should happen on `dev` or feature branches, then merge to `main` only when ready to become the public installer path.

 ## Installer entry points